 - To enter sessions, you will click on the links in the Conference Hub.

-- The Hub will open one week before the conference begins.
+- The Hub is now open.
 We suggest you become familiar with it before the conference begins.

 - When you enter a session you will be in a Waiting Room.
 The host will let you in.
 (Chairs, Presenters, and Discussants will enter 15 minutes before the session begins to make arrangements with the Host; attendees will enter about 5 minutes before the session begins.